 Port Orleans Riverside Review

 Both resorts are located on Disney’s Sassagoula River, with only a short walk between them.
-Guests are welcome to use the amenities available at either resort.
+Guests are welcome to use the amenities at either resort.

 Rooms at Port Orleans Riverside